AsimParvesh/Multiple-Disease-Predictor/README.md

 🩺 Disease Prediction App

-A beautiful, health-themed Streamlit web app that predicts the presence of Parkinson's, Kidney, and Liver diseases based on patient input parameters.
+A Beautiful, Health-themed Streamlit web app that predicts the presence of Parkinson's, Kidney, and Liver diseases based on patient input parameters.
 Powered by machine learning models trained on real medical datasets.